carolinafishes/carolinafishes.github.io/_posts/software/2019-08-04-TOAST_manual3.md

 We will use the missing_data.tsv file distributed with TOAST in the examples in this section.
 <br>
 <br>
-Note that you can use the following code to generate a .csv file of missing data patterns from ANY set of FASTA files in a directory with the following function
+Note that you can use the following code to generate a .csv or .tsv file (depending on your preference) of missing data patterns from ANY set of FASTA files in a directory with the following function
 <pre>
 setwd(td)
 missing<-MissingDataTable(aligned_dir = ad)